 The definition of a hackathon is actually quite broad: it’s basically a design sprint for programmers, bringing developers together in teams to collaborate on various projects for a prize.

-Hackathons are typically hosted by a tech company, organisation, or collective.
+Hackathons are typically hosted by a tech company, organization, or collective.
 Having been around for more than twenty years, these events really took off in the mid-2010s.
 They have even spread beyond the web and software developer field, being seen as a fun and productive way of collectively tackling a problem in a short space of time.

 Typically taking place over a limited time period—usually over one day or a weekend—hackathons involve an intense sprint to the finish.
 This is part of what makes them so fun!
 The brave participants often skip sleep for the duration, fuelled by a large amount of snacks and caffeine—supplied by the host, of course.